 The modern Olympic movement was inspired by the classical world.
 But, says Richard Bosworth, when the Italian capital hosted the Games in 1960, the organisers had to offer an image of the city that also took account of its Christian, Renaissance and Fascist pasts.

-A solution to the turmoil in the Middle East seems as far away as ever.
+A solution to the conflict between Israel and Palestine seems as far away as ever.
 But, says Martin Gilbert, past relations between Muslims and Jews have often been harmonious and can be so again.

 Mike Marqusee revisits S.M.
 Toyne’s article, The Early History of Cricket, on the origins and growth of the game, first published in History Today in June 1955.